2024 Solar Incentives Guide for Patchogue, NY - Tax Credits & Rebates

 EcoWatch's Patchogue, NY Solar Incentives FAQs

-It's best to speak with your local Patchogue solar installer for a better understanding of which incentives your project may qualify for.
-Usually, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) within a specified date range.
-Some incentives, such as those provided by the New York government, might have other requirements.
+It's a good idea to talk to your local Patchogue solar installer for a better understanding of which incentives your project will qualify for.
+Generally, solar incentives apply to new solar systems installed on a property you own (in the U.S.) within a specified date range.
+Some incentives, such as those given by the state of New York, might have additional requirements.

 When does the federal solar tax credit end?